 Causal forecasting is forecasting one value by another value.
-There are various forms of complexity with regards to causal forecasting, however, the most simple mathematical explanation is the following:
+There are various forms of complexity concerning causal forecasting.
+However, the most simple mathematical explanation is the following:

 Forecasted Variable = Value x Causal + Constant

-Here you can see a simple formula which is generated by a best-fit line.
-The best fit line is a line that is drawn which best fits the data points.
+Here you can see a simple formula that is generated by a best-fit line.
+The best fit line is a line that is drawn, which best fits the data points.

 How Is It Used In Supply Chain Management?